camouflagedName/GoPursue_prototype/README.md

 # README

-This is the source code for the GoPursue web app prototype.
+This is a protoytpe of a career exploration app.
 The app is stable and is currently beyond an MVP state as the list of features continue to grow or are in development.
-The app has been deployed through Heroku and can be accessed via https://www.gopursuecareer.com/.

 TL;DR - GoPursue is a career exploration app equivalent to a dating app such as Bumble or Tinder.